Semen specimens are analyzed for detectable viral burden.

 WASHINGTON, D.C.—HIV infection in men need not be a barrier to fatherhood, according to new findings presented here at the American Society for Reproductive Medicine annual meeting.

-Testing semen for HIV can eliminate specimens with a detectable viral burden and allow couples to proceed to assisted reproductive technology (ART) without transmitting HIV infection to mothers or infants, researchers at
+Testing semen for HIV can eliminate specimens with a detectable viral burden and allow couples to proceed to assisted reproductive technology (ART) without transmitting HIV infection to mothers or infants, researchers at Harvard Medical School in Boston conclude.

 Anne Kiessling, PhD, and her colleagues looked at pregnancy outcomes using sperm from HIV-infected men.
 Their study included 668 semen specimens from 262 HIV-infected men.
 A total of 107 semen samples tested positive for HIV and were discarded.
 Men with two consecutive positive specimens were further evaluated for prostatitis or for modification in their anti-retroviral therapy.